pedroamarall/rest-builder/typing/README.md

 Go to https://www.typing.com/student/tests.
 Take the one minute test.

 At minimum, a developer needs to be able to type faster than 70 words per minute.
-The good developer can type faster than 90 words per minute.
+An average developer can type faster than 90 words per minute.

 ## Learn to Type Faster